MORE ABOUT ME

-Christine's experience as a journalist and writer, as well as a writing coach, plus her research studies into ancient Indian wisdom traditions provides a sound framework to encourage and challenge clients to reach new levels of personal development, whether as a writer, in their personal growth, or in a career.
+Christine's experience as a journalist and writer, as well as a writing coach, plus her research studies into ancient Indian wisdom traditions provides a sound framework to encourage and challenge clients to reach new levels of personal development, whether as a writer, in their personal growth, or in an executive business career.

 She has spent more than a decade in daily business contact with CEOs and senior executives of major science and industry R&D organisations, providing consultation on ministerial submissions, media promotion and business direction.

 Widely-travelled in Europe and India, Christine has lived in England and now makes her home in Sydney, where she lives with her partner of over 20 years, an economist and IR specialist.
 She has 2 grown daughters.

 Christine puts into coaching practice her life's experience to help you find your purpose and your next project!

 Life coaching with Christine Williams has accelerated my personal and professional growth.
 I feel more capable of making clear, informed choices and more confident in my ability to act decisively.
 The knowledge I have gained from working with Chris will sustain me long into the future.